 collapsed expanded

-When is Discord likely planning an IPO?
+When is Discord expected to IPO?

 collapsed expanded